 Report Ref Risk Area Finding Recommendation Priority Management Comments Implementation Timetable (dd/mm/yy) Responsible Officer (Job Title) 4 Directed If the requisitoning officer is the budget-holder for the cost centre for which the order is being raised, they are able to authorise orders without the need for independent authorisation.
 There is a risk of inappropriate or incorrect orders being placed, as there is no segregation between the requisition and approval of an order.
-Regulations and rules within 2 This will be reviewed with the aim of lining up the system set up and regulations.
+Regulations and rules within Iprocurement to be aligned.
+2 This will be reviewed with the aim of lining up the system set up and regulations.
 31/03/18 Head of Finance 5 Compliance Joint contract standing orders have not been followed for procurement of all goods and services.
-Instances outside of the central procurement function were identified of noncompliance with procurement requirements for each threshold, along with instances where purchases were split to avoid the threshold requirements. services outside the central procurement function to be undertaken in line with the 2 The Supplies and Accounts Payable teams are to continue to remind budget holders of their responsibilities and challenge bad practice when observed.
+Instances outside of the central procurement function were identified of non- compliance with procurement requirements for each threshold, along with instances where purchases were split to avoid the threshold requirements. services outside the central procurement function to be undertaken in line with the Constabularies joint contract standing orders.
+2 The Supplies and Accounts Payable teams are to continue to remind budget holders of their responsibilities and challenge bad practice when observed.
 This is ongoing, with a review date of 31 st March 2018 to assess.
 31/03/18 Head of Procurement and Supplies Head of Finance